seangoodvibes/DelugeDocs/docs/documentation/song/section.md

 # Section

-Song sections group together clips so that they can be controlled, launched, armed etc together making it easy to play arrangements and structure live sets.
-Sections can be structured into a chained sequence automatically playing each.
+Song sections group together clips so that they can, for example, be controlled, launched, or armed together, making it easy to play arrangements and structure live sets.

+Sections can be structured into a chained sequence automatically playing each section.

 Sections are colour coded for clarity and controlled by the [SECTION] pad column in session mode.

+--

 A section is a Song playback mode concept.